estrattonbailey/foil-react/README.md

 ## Mounting the Router
 On the client, the `Router` component requires the following items:
 - `router` - a `foil` router instance
-- `context` - an initial context object, usually obtained by resolving the starting location using the `foil` router instance
+- `context` - an initial context object, obtained by resolving the starting location using the `foil` router instance
 - `resolve` - user defined function, called when a route is matched